MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 :bulb: The [hypexr.org](http://www.hypexr.org/linux_scp_help.php) website has a list of examples on how to use secure copy.

 b.
-You can use *wget* to get a file from the internet directly to your working directory in Linux
+You can use *wget* command to get a file from the internet directly to your working directory in Linux

 ```bash
 cd ~
 wget http://downloads.yeastgenome.org/curation/chromosomal_feature/saccharomyces_cerevisiae.gff